 Different siding materials require unique approaches.
 Porous surfaces like wood or stucco often need more prep work and paint than smoother surfaces like vinyl.
 The current condition of your siding is one of the most significant cost factors.
 If there’s a lot of peeling, cracking, or bubbling paint, it will all need to be scraped and sanded before any new paint can be applied.
 Any necessary repairs, like fixing holes or replacing rotted wood, will also add to the project’s timeline and budget.
 A professional house painter will always assess this before providing a detailed estimate.

-Paint and Primer Quality
+Does Paint and Primer Quality Affect the Cost?

 While it might be tempting to save money with cheaper paint, investing in a high-quality product is one of the smartest moves you can make.
 Premium paints offer better coverage, are more durable against Boise’s weather, and retain their color longer.
 This means you won’t have to repaint as soon.
 Primer is just as important.
 It ensures the paint adheres properly to the surface, creating a uniform finish and extending the life of your paint job.
 A quality process using the right materials is something we stand behind with our service guarantee.